 Understanding the Concept of a Hidden Group

-In example 4, when users are prompted to select an organization group from which to register, users also can enter a group ID value that is not in the list presented from the Workspace ONE app.
+In example 4, when users are prompted to select an organization group from which to register, users also can enter a group ID value that is not in the list presented from the Intelligent Hub app.
 This is the concept of a hidden group.

-In example 5, users enter their email address into Workspace ONE.
-After authentication, users are shown a list that displays Engineering and Accounting from which to choose.
+In example 5, users enter their email address into the Intelligent Hub app.
+After authentication, users are shown a list that displays Engineering and Accounting from which to select.
 Beta is not an option that is displayed.
 If users know the organization group ID, they can manually enter Beta in to the group selection text box and successfully register their device into Beta.